-A handy small tweak lets you Increase the Icon Cache Size in Windows 10.
+A handy small tweak lets you Increase the Icon Cache Size in Windows 11 or 10.
 Icon cache is a special file that accumulates icons for many file types and apps as well.
-Windows stores all them in a cache so that it can launch them quickly without manually loading them every time.
+Windows stores all of them in a cache so that it can launch them quickly without manually loading them every time.
 But by default, its size is just 500 KB.
 Because of this small magnitude, you may notice that File Explorer launches files slowly when you open a folder containing multiple items.

-Windows 10 does not include any special option to manage the icon cache size.
+Windows 11 or 10 does not include any special option to manage the icon cache size.
 However, with the help of Registry Editor, you can modify its dimension accordingly.
 As mentioned above, the default size is 500 KB that creates issues but the ideal size is 4 MB which gives you the best result.
 But to carry out the following task, you need to be signed in with admin rights.
 See a relevant article – How to Delete and Rebuild Icon Cache in Windows 10.

 If you are not friendly with Registry Editor, we suggest you take a backup of it.